stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Testing

+To test this function, you may add a few lines of tests below the function definition.
+Then run your file using

+    python text_statistics.py

-You can test your code using checkpy:
+Only when you are convinced that your function works as expected, you should test your code using `checkpy`:

 	checkpy text_statistics.py